konradzaba/konradzaba.github.io/_posts/2021-03-15-Monogame-and-XNA-performance-cheat-sheet-Update-function.md

   - pc
 ---

 This is the second blog post in the MonoGame & XNA performance cheat sheet collection.
-I received some comments concerning the first part on twitter and I updated that entry – thank you for all your suggestions.
+I received some comments concerning the first part on twitter and I updated that entry – thank you for all your suggestions that I received on Twitter.
 So without further ado, this post will concern the possibilities for performance improvements in the `Update()` function.
 All these possibilities were used in my small game that you can check right here [Vorn's Adventure](https://play.google.com/store/apps/details?id=com.konradzaba.VornsAdventure).
 It’s a non-profit game: free with no ads.

 ![Vorn]({{ site.url }}/images/vorn.jpg){: .align-center}